plone/training/plone_training_config/instructions.rst

     git clone https://github.com/collective/training_buildout.git backend
     cd backend

-Until Mastering Plone 6 version is released you need to checkout the branch `plone6`.
+Until Mastering Plone 6 version is released you need to checkout the branch ``plone6``.

 .. code-block:: console

     git checkout plone6

-Then create a virtualenv with Python 3.7 in the folder :file:`backend` and installs some requirements in it.
+Then create a virtual environment with Python 3.7 in the folder :file:`backend` and install some requirements into it.

 .. code-block:: console